alentoghostflame/nextcord/docs/interactions.rst

 The example shown above responds to a user when they do a slash command.
 It is identical to a normal slash command and to normal commands in general.

-How To Make Context Menu Commands
+How To Make Application Commands
 ------------------------------------
-Context menu commmands display commands on a menu of a message/user
+Application commands display commands on a menu of a message/user

 User Commands
 ~~~~~~~~~~~~~~